sonic-net/sonic-mgmt/docs/testplan/transceiver_onboarding_test_plan.md

 **Pre-requisites for the Below Tests:**

-1. A file `transceiver_common_attributes.csv` should be present to describe the common attributes of the transceiver based on vendor part number.
+1. A file `transceiver_common_attributes.csv` (located in `ansible/files/transceiver_inventory` directory) should be present to describe the common attributes of the transceiver based on vendor part number.
 Following should be the format of the file

     ```csv
     vendor_pn,active_firmware,inactive_firmware,cmis_rev,vendor_name,dual_bank_support